Chuniophoenix hainanensis

 Water Management

 The species requires consistent moisture but not waterlogged conditions.
-This palm grows to well over 10' tall in a tropical climate, indicating substantial water needs during active growth periods.
+Growing to over 10 feet tall in tropical climates indicates substantial water needs during active growth periods.

 5. Diseases and Pests